drfailov/DRM_Watch_v2/README.md

 ### Nokia 1280, PCF8814 LCD
 Also, this display is used in: Nokia 1202, Nokia 1280, Nokia 1203.
-And also compatible with Nokia 1100 LCD, but it will not fit with board.
+And also compatible with Nokia 1100 LCD, Nokia 1101 LCD, Nokia 1110 LCD, but it will not fit with board.
 Display is main output device. \
 Link: https://aliexpress.ru/item/32864378445.html  \
 <img src="Photos/photo_2021-10-24_09-22-21.jpg" width="150"/> <img src="Photos/photo_2021-10-16_11-31-45.jpg" width="150"/>